zerotier/libzt/API.md

 # Communicating with peers

 After successfully starting the service and joining a network, communicating with other nodes (peers) on that network is as easy as it would ordinarily be without ZeroTier.
 However, one thing to be aware of is the difference between relay and P2P modes.
 In the event that a direct connection cannot be established between your nodes, ZeroTier offers a free relaying service, this means that your nodes are reachable almost instantaneously but at a temporary performance cost.
 One should wait to send large amounts of traffic until a `ZTS_EVENT_PEER_P2P` is received for the node that you're interested in talking to.
-This event usually only takes a few seconds to appear after your node comes online.
+This event usually only takes a few seconds to appear after data has initially been sent.
 Similarly if after some time ZeroTier determines that a previously known path to one of your nodes is no longer available you will see a `ZTS_EVENT_PEER_RELAY` event.

-If one wants to query the current reachability state of another node `zts_get_peer_status(uint64_t peerId)` can be used.
+One can use `zts_get_peer_status(uint64_t peerId)` to query the current reachability state of another node.
 This function will actually **return** the previously mentioned event values, plus an additional one called `ZTS_EVENT_PEER_UNREACHABLE` if no known direct path exists between the calling node and the remote node.

 <div style="page-break-after: always;"></div>